anshulverma/ghost/README.md

 ### Decision Tree

 A decision tree is a tool to support and validate decision making with.
-In terms of probability theory, it would tell you the chance of outcome A vs outcome B given certain parameters.
+In terms of probability theory, it will tell you the chance of outcome A vs outcome B given certain parameters.

-In the game of ghost, we have build a [trie][http://en.wikipedia.org/wiki/Trie] like data structure which servers as a decision tree for us.
+In the game of ghost, this implementation builds a [trie][http://en.wikipedia.org/wiki/Trie] like data structure which servers as a decision tree for us.
 Every node of this tree has these
 properties: